 Make sure you are in the correct directory when running commands.
 You want to be in the home directory when you use git or wget.
 You want to be in the newly downloaded directories when you run installation commands.

 The Adafruit library requires that your python code be run with superuser privileges.
 (Update: super-user privileges are no longer required for GPIO access with the latest version of Raspbian.)
+The Idle IDE no longer comes with the latest version of Raspbian.
+It has been replaced by the Thonny Python IDE.
 If you are using an older system then open a terminal window from the Raspberry Pi desktop GUI type/usr/bin/gksu -u root idle